Key Takeaways

 Overview of Maine Retirement Savings Program legislation

 On June 17, 2021, both the Maine House of Representatives and Senate passed An Act To Promote Individual Retirement Savings through a Public-Private Partnership (LD 1622) with overwhelming support.
 One week later, on June 24, Maine Governor Janet Mills signed the bill into law.
 The bill created the Maine Retirement Savings Board to develop, establish, and maintain the program.
-Under LD 1622, employers with more than 25 covered employees that don’t already offer a retirement option will have to comply by April 1, 2023.

 The State Treasurers of Maine and Colorado announced in August 2023, that Maine’s program would join Colorado’s already-operational state-sponsored retirement plan, in a first-of-its-kind partnership.
 The multi-state IRA plan will reduce the costs for both states’ programs.
 Colorado Secure Savings and the Maine Retirement Investment Trust will operate independently but share governance responsibilities.
 (New Mexico is also planning to join the multi-state plan, pending amendments by the state legislature.)